Ángel Berroa: Los Angeles Dodgers

 On June 6, 2008, Berroa was traded to the Los Angeles Dodgers for minor league infielder Juan Rivera.
 At the time of the trade, the Dodgers needed a temporary replacement for Rafael Furcal, who was in the disabled list with a back injury.
 Berroa received a surprisingly large amount of playing time, hitting .230 starting 64 games out of 84 total.
 Notably, he showed increased patience at the plate, drawing more walks than in any season since 2004 despite not playing a full season.

 Berroa was included on the Dodgers' playoff roster as a bench player behind the recently returned Furcal.
 He was used as a defensive replacement, pinch runner, and pinch hitter in five games during LA's playoff run.
 He got his first postseason hit in Game 2 of the National League Division Series against the Chicago Cubs.
 After the end of the season, the Dodgers declined Berroa's $5.5 million option for the 2009 season.

 New York Yankees

 On January 6, 2009, Berroa agreed to a minor league deal worth $900,000 with the New York Yankees.
 He was brought in to compete for a utility infielder role with Cody Ransom expected to played third base in place of the injured Alex Rodriguez.
 Despite hitting .371 in 29 games, Berroa did not make the opening day roster and was assigned to minor league camp on the last day of spring training.
-He was added to the major league roster on April 25 following following an injury to Ransom, leaving Berroa and Ramiro Pena to fill in at third base.
+He was added to the major league roster on April 25 following an injury to Ransom, leaving Berroa and Ramiro Pena to fill in at third base.
 Berroa got his first hit with the Yankees that day.
 After hitting .136 in 21 games, he was designated for assignment on June 24 once Ransom returned from the 60-day disabled list.
 He was granted his release on July 7.